thomknoe/INFO-5345/Lab 5/README.md

 - <mark> Watch Concept Film: [Film Link](https://drive.google.com/file/d/1WP1p4zbhoKj6DwM54dAZwIpF7Rtdq-JO/view?usp=sharing) </mark>

 <mark> _**Synopsis:** A designer, feeling alienated and despondent from her current day-to-day life, goes on a stroll to the museum to find some sort of inspiration.
 She finds it in the form of an abstract painting that she falls in love with.
-Obsessed with the magical aura of the image, she tries to find a way to capture the essence of the painting did the use of interactive devices and computer vision algorithms._ </mark>
+Obsessed with the magical aura of the image, she tries to find a way to capture the essence of the painting through the use of interactive devices and computer vision algorithms._ </mark>

 <mark> The film is in the style of a montage movie with the series of subsequent images to denote a narrative story throughout.
-The film is supposed to be a designed artifact, in the same way as a storyboard is, to give the overarching context and emotional pain points where the use cases of this device might take place in.
+The film is supposed to be a designed artifact, in the same way as a storyboard is to give the overarching context and emotional pain points where the use cases of this device might take place in.
 All content and assets used for this film are in the public domain.
 Music used is Lyric Pieces, Op.
 54 - IV.
 Notturno by Edvard Grieg. </mark>

 ![Cover](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/Images/Cover.jpg)